Deena Nicole Cortese Shows Off Fabulous Figure In Bathing Suit & Sheer Pants

 “I’ve said it once I’ll say it again.
 Deena is prettiest one in the cast,” remarked a third Instagram user.

 “You are one hot, mama meatball.
-Lookin good, looking real good,” exclaimed a fourth fan.
+Lookin good, looking real good,” exclaimed a fourth devoted fan.